OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

    -  Create gateway profile

-   -  Add a minimum of 1 gateway server to the system
+   -  Add a minimum of 1 gateway server to the system (this is done automatically).

 -  Devices